 \section{Ethical Considerations}

-This work involves human annotation and the use of automated language models in the dataset construction pipeline.
-For the manually validated subset of \dataset, annotators were contracted via a third-party provider, compensated at the standard hourly rate for their location, and required to sign a non-disclosure agreement (NDA) specifying permitted uses of the data.
-Large language models were used only as editing tools to standardize phrasing and tone (and to support structured metadata/difficulty labeling), and were not treated as sources of religious authority; their outputs served as transformation/scaffolding steps and were subsequently subject to human verification and consistency checks.
-The benchmark was assembled from publicly available/open-source Islamic NLP resources rather than from newly collected user data, which reduces risks related to privacy, consent, and the handling of sensitive personal information; we do not release personally identifying information.
-Given the domain sensitivity, we emphasize that the resulting benchmark and models are intended for research on faithfulness and abstention, not for issuing fatwas or replacing qualified scholarly guidance.
+This work involves human annotation and the use of LLMs in the dataset construction pipeline.
+For the manually validated subset of \dataset, annotators were recruited through a third-party provider, compensated at the standard hourly rate for their location, and required to sign a non-disclosure agreement specifying the permitted uses of the data.
+LLMs were used only to standardize phrasing and tone and to support structured metadata annotation.
+They were not treated as sources of religious authority, and their outputs were subject to human verification and consistency checks.
+The benchmark was built from publicly available Islamic NLP resources rather than newly collected user data, which reduces risks related to privacy, consent, and sensitive personal information.
+Given the sensitivity of the domain, we stress that the benchmark and resulting models are intended for research on faithfulness and abstention, not for issuing fatwas or replacing qualified scholarly guidance.